 At the end of their time with us we look to have a cohort of students who have developed into imaginative and critical thinkers and are able to communicate their ideas clearly and effectively through the spoken and written word.

-Our two year Key Stage 3 curriculum is an important stepping stone that prepares the students for the rigors of the GCSE curriculum.
-We look closely at the skill-set required by the GCSE and introduce them right from the start of year 7.
-Using a wide variety of stimuli we practise both speaking, reading and writing skills.
-Students are also encouraged to increase their reading and to regularly use the library through the Accelerated Reader programme.
+Our two year Key Stage 3 curriculum is an important stepping stone that prepares the students for the rigors of the GCSE curriculum and begins our journey through literature.
+We look closely at the skill-set required by the GCSE and introduce them right from the start of year 7 while also providing broad exposure to great works and genres of writing from across the ages and cultures.
+Using a wide variety of stimuli we practise speaking, reading and both analytical and creative writing skills.
+Students are also encouraged to develop their reading ability and to regularly use the library through the Accelerated Reader programme.

-In year 7 we look at a broad range of literature, including gothic literature, Shakespeare, poetry and non-fiction writing.
+In year 7 we look at a broad range of literature, including myths and legends, Shakespeare and narrative poetry.
 Students will develop different writing styles and develop their powers of observation and description, both of people and places, and will become more equipped at understanding and analysing characters.

 Our Key Stage 4 begins in year 9, students follow the GCSE AQA English Language and English Literature courses.
 These courses seek to develop and assess students’ skills in reading and writing across a wide variety of genres from the 19th – 21st centuries.
 Speaking and Listening remains an important part of the curriculum but is now declared as a separate grade on GCSE certificates.